TakshPSingh/yelp-sentiment-analyzer-cpp/README.md

 4) Removal of [stopwords](https://en.wikipedia.org/wiki/Stop_words)

 All these additional features can be disabled/enabled or modified by making changes to the Model.h file.

+I would also like to apologize for the lack of git commit history.
+Unfortunately, I had to do a force push which removed all my prior commit history.